vzha2011/AICryptoInvestmentAdvice/README.md

 Users could sign up, log in, and view the history of the advice generated.

-Note: the available options for exchange selection are the exchanges that support crypto selected / USD pair.
+Note: The available options for exchange selection are the exchanges that support crypto selected / USD pair.
 If no exchanges are available, the market price will be displayed.

 Working to backtest the investment advice with historical crypto prices.